Pension transfers - DB to DC

 - Employer - Growing numbers of employers have realised that allowing partial transfers helps get DB liabilities off their balance sheet efficiently.
 If they stick with an 'all or nothing' stance, more liabilities may stay on their books.

 - Trustees - Every transfer paid normally improves their scheme's actuarial funding position – leaving remaining members more secure.
-It's rare for a transfer value to be higher than the actuarial 'technical provisions' they have to reserve for to back the DB promise. -
+It's rare for a transfer value to be higher than the actuarial 'technical provisions' they have to reserve for to back the DB promise.

 When advising on a potential DB to DC transfer, advisers should always ask whether a partial transfer is available - so their advice can reflect all the options on the table.

-Transfers in ill health – the IHT risk
+Transferring while in poor health - IHT

 Note - There's no IHT reporting to do at the time of a pension transfer.
 The executors only need to report it to HMRC (on form IHT409) if the individual dies within two years of the transfer.